-Since any surgical site will heal with scar tissue, some surgeons feel that gentle exercises performed in the early postoperative period after microdiscectomy surgery may minimize scarring (formation of scar tissue) around the nerve root.
+Any surgical site will heal with scar tissue, and some surgeons feel that gentle exercises performed in the early postoperative period after microdiscectomy surgery may minimize scarring (formation of scar tissue) around the nerve root.

-The stretching exercises should be done about 5 to 6 times a day for 6 to 12 weeks, since this is the time period in which the scarring occurs.
+These surgeons recommend performing stretching exercises several times a day for 6 to 12 weeks following surgery, since this is the period when scarring is most likely to occur.

 In This Article: